Luxcoldury/pintos-projects/threads/DESIGNDOC.md

 #### Did you find that working on a particular part of the assignment gave you greater insight into some aspect of OS design?

-This assignment envlolves modifying the codes for thread scheduling, which requires great insight into that aspect.
+This assignment involves modifying the codes for thread scheduling, which requires great insight into that aspect.
 I wish I had that before getting hands on this assignment.
 Building the insight through the procedure of this project, without extra hints, is purely exhausting.

 #### Is there some particular fact or hint we should give students in future quarters to help them solve the problems?
 Conversely, did you find any of our guidance to be misleading?

-PLEASE make the toolchains provided conforming common development practises. 光是在vm上git clone就能有四五个坑，实在心累。
+PLEASE make the toolchains provided conforming common development practices. 光是在vm上git clone就能有四五个坑，实在心累。

 #### Do you have any suggestions for the TAs to more effectively assist students, either for future quarters or the remaining projects?